databrokerglobal/dxc/README.md

 After running the test script an outfile is converted into a coverage.html file detailing the test coverage for each golang package in go project.
 This file is located in the test folder in the root of the project

+You can view a render of the results here: http://htmlpreview.github.io/?https://github.com/databrokerglobal/dxc/blob/master/test/coverage.html